marcmylemans/HomeLab/Microsoft Deployment Toolkit/README.md

 - Set-VMStaticIP.ps1: Sets a static IP for a VM.
 - Setup-DomainController.ps1: Sets up the domain controller.
 - Join-Domain.ps1: Joins VMs to the domain.
-- Set-RDSConfiguration.ps1: Configures Remote Desktop Services.
+- Set-MdtSetupOnVm.ps1: Configures Microsoft Deployment Toolkit and Windows Deployment Server.

 ## Usage